yuliusc/zadanie-rekrutacyjne-hexocean/README.md

 ## Installation and setup instructions

-Clone or download repository.
+Clone or download the repository.
 You need node and npm installed globally on your machine.

 Install all packages: `npm install`